stebansaa/eos-docs/evm/40_architecture/46_EOAs-vs-Smart-Contracts.md

 - Smart contracts cannot initiate transactions on their own; they need to be triggered by external accounts (EOAs).

 ### How are EOAs and Smart contracts different?
-EOAs and smart contracts are distinct entities on the EOSEVM network:
+EOAs and smart contracts are distinct entities on the EOS EVM network:

 - EOAs represent individual user accounts and hold balances, while smart contracts are pieces of code that can also hold balances, yet they reside on the blockchain and execute predefined logic.
 - EOAs can sign transactions and interact with smart contracts, but they cannot execute complex computations or store data on the blockchain directly.